cliffeby/DuckpinV001/README.md

 ### _About Me_
 I am a retired civil engineer studying software development as an avocation.
 I've found the software development "community" unparallelled in support for all levels of users.
 When you hit a roadblock, video tutorials, blogs, Stack Overflow, etc. provide a wealth of content.
 For me, a quick search, a crtl-c/crlt-v and my problem is solved.
 No other profession offers more to it colleagues.
 However getting past the HW or sample app has often been a struggle for me.
 As I navigate that world with my Duckpins and [Roch](https://cliffeby.github.io/RochV001a/) app, I will document some of the "not so sample" issues and questions that arise.

 This GitHub page is one of several  blogs on my efforts to get beyond HW.
-I expect that the document will be updated as I learn more about the MEAN Stack, Python and OpenCV.
+I expect that the document and other blogs will be updated as I learn more about the MEAN Stack, Python and OpenCV.

  Cliff Eby - 2018

 ### _Preamble_
 As a hobbyist with a life-long interest in what makes things work, I look for projects that are more than demonstrations of “cool” technology.
 For years, I wanted an Arduino or Raspberry Pi (RPI) but avoided the “technical investment” because I wanted to do more than turn on LEDs.
 Similarly, with IOT I wanted to stream and store more than local weather data.
 ### _Project Introduction_
-The pinsetters at Congressional Country Club are ancient.
+The pinsetters at Congressional Country Club are as old as me and were designed well before the first integrated circuit demonstration.
 They are controlled by mechanical relays in a Gold-Ruberg artform.
 When I bring guests to the Club, the pinsetters are a must stop and I can spend at least 15 minutes watching them perform.
 Each lane headboard shown below has a display of pin numbers, but they are not and were never functional.
 Could I use a computer to light the numbers?
 Could I track the ball’s location, angle, and speed and measure the result?
 Did I find a use for a RPI and IOT in one project?
+And, could I do it all for less than $100 per lane?

 <img src= "https://user-images.githubusercontent.com/1431998/46451141-c32c8f80-c762-11e8-9c70-25089f44a9af.png" width = "430px" align = "left">
 <img src = "https://user-images.githubusercontent.com/1431998/46451161-cfb0e800-c762-11e8-844d-49aa993a9928.png" width="430px" align = "right">